NCAR/GlobusArchiver/README.md

 ## Configure your local accesible directories

 You will need to edit ~/.globusonline/lta/config-paths to configure which local directories are accessible via your personal endpoint.
+If you are using GlobusArchiver to create TAR files, be sure to include your tmp directory in this file, because this is where tar files will be staged before sending.
 [Details are online.](https://docs.globus.org/faq/globus-connect-endpoints/#how_do_i_configure_accessible_directories_on_globus_connect_personal_for_linux)

 ## Create your local endpoint
 You only need to do this once.
 Once you have your local endpoint created it persists.
 You can check to see if you have a global endpoint already using the globus endpoint search: